nuree-cit/linux-assignment1/README.md

 5. Upload a public key to DigitalOcean
 6. Configure the cloud-init File
 7. Upload Arch Linux image to DigitalOcean
-8. Create a droplet
+8. Create a Droplet
-9. Connect the droplet to SSH `config`
+9. Connect the Droplet to SSH `config`

 ### Prerequisites
 - DigitalOcean account